 Chartrand, L, Logan, T. & Daniels, J. (2006).
 Métis History and Experience and Residential Schools in Canada.
-Aboriginal Healing Foundation.
+Originally hosted by Aboriginal Healing Foundation.

 Milloy, J. (2017).
 A National Crime: The Canadian Government and the Residential School System.
 (2nd ed.).
 Winnipeg: University of Manitoba Press.
 (University Library login required)

 Sellars, B. (2013).
 They Called Me Number One: Secrets and Survival at an Indian Residential School.
 Vancouver: Talonbooks.
 (University Library login required)

 The Inuit experience is worth exploring even though there are few Inuit students in Alberta.
 Their experience is a vital part of Indigenous history in Canada and insights into their education and culture would be valuable for Werklund graduates who may be teaching in Inuit communities.